-This urban development is not highlighting people, but significantly our ecological neighbours – Altona’s local Indigenous wildflowers, grasses, herbs and lilies.
+This urban development is not highlighting our people, but our ecological neighbours – Altona’s local Indigenous wildflowers, grasses, herbs and lilies.

 The concept of the space is to create a small ‘enhanced’ local Flowering Grasslands micro-habitat – a secret wild ecological space, a local landscape and place as if suspended in time, suspended in place: a ‘Lost Lands Found’.

+Not that long ago, in the ‘Once As It Was’, Victoria and the west’s rich and biodiverse Flowering Grasslands were the largest Volcanic Plains ecosystem on earth.
+Stretching westwards, from what is now Melbourne, it remained almost unbroken for hundreds of kilometres into South Australia.
 However within only four generations of European settlement these once vast and radiant ecosystems are now devastated with less than 1% of our uniquely Victorian Flowering Grasslands ecosystems remaining intact.
 Our Victorian Flowering Grasslands ecosystem expanses have gone from one of the richest, to one of our entire nation’s most critically threatened.

-For more information on Lost Lands Found please contact firstname.lastname@example.org
+For more information on Lost Lands Found please follow the project @LostLandsFound or contact email@example.com.

 Keep up to date with the latest local arts and culture events, programs and opportunities by subscribing to the Hobsons Bay arts and events eNews or follow us on Facebook @creativecityhobsonsbay